ManabBala/The-Complete-JavaScript-Course-2022---From-Zero-to-Expert-/TipsAndTricks.md

 - user prompt in browser take input as string
 - ternary operator can be used instead of if else statement
 - use ctrl + B to select same word every occurrence
+- can use console.warn() and console.error() for different color log.
+- also can use console.table() for unfolded object